SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Summary

 You've now created a basic version of the Incidents Management Application.

-Still it's very powerful as it
+Still it's very powerful as it:
-- Exposes **rich (OData) API's and metadata**.
+- Exposes **rich API's** and OData metadata.
 You will see OData clients like SAP Fiori Elements UI soon.
 - Deploys to a **database out-of-the-box**.
 - Let's you stay **focused on the domain model** without the need to write imperative code for simple CRUD requests.
 - Keeps boilerplate **files to the minimum**.
 Just count the actual files in the project.